Abby Hatcher

 Abby Hatcher (originally titled Abby Hatcher, Fuzzly Catcher) is a Canadian CGI-animated television series created by Rob Hoegee.
 Produced by Guru Studio in conjunction with Spin Master Entertainment, the series premiered on Nickelodeon in the United States on January 1, 2019, TVOKids in Canada on February 11, 2019, and on Channel 5's Milkshake! block on March 2, 2020 in the United Kingdom.
 It premiered online on December 18, 2018.

 On June 4, 2019, the series was renewed for a second season.
-New episodes moved to the Nick Jr. Channel, where they have been shown since November 10, 2019.
+By November 10, 2019, new episodes moved to the Nick Jr. channel.
 The final episode of the series aired on April 2, 2022.

 Premise

 The series follows an intelligent and energetic seven-year-old girl named Abby Hatcher, and her new friends, the Fuzzlies.
 The Fuzzlies are quirky creatures that live in her family's hotel.
 Together with her best Fuzzly friend Bozzly, Abby goes on wild adventures to fix Fuzzly mishaps and help them in any way she can.